sharonabankwah/2024-Bootcamp-Projects/gitscreenshots.md

-These screenshots correspond with the gitcommands instructions:
+These screenshots correspond with the git commands instructions:

 1 - Checking the status